Laxatives are medicines that help your body get rid of poo. They are an essential part of treatment for long-lasting constipation and soiling.

 Lactulose – a poo softener

 Lactulose is a liquid.
 It is the most common medicine for constipation in children.
 It may taste better if you chill it or mix it with some juice or milk.
-Make sure your child brushes their teeth after their lactulose.
-See Lactulose for constipation.
+Make sure your child brushes their teeth after taking lactulose.
+See lactulose for constipation.

-Docusate/poloxamer can come as a capsule, tablet or drops.
+Poloxamer is available as drops.
 The drops are useful for children under 3 years of age.
-Docusate/poloxamer is useful in babies and in children with mild constipation.

-Sodium picosulphate is used for bowel washouts.
-You should only give this to your child if your doctor has advised using this.
+Sodium picosulphate is used for bowel washouts when macrogol does not work adequately.
+You should only give this to your child if your doctor has advised you to use this.
 It is useful for children with hard or impacted poo.
-See Sodium picosulfate for constipation.
+See sodium picosulfate for constipation.